Semigroup actions on sets and the Burnside ring: Homotopy category of monoid actions and the Burnside ring

-In this case the inverse action will be isomorphic to itself, and the attractor is the all of the set.
-If we consider the action on $\{x_0,x_1\}$ with the action of free monoid with one generator $i$, given by then the inverse action will be singleton with trivial action on it, so the attractor in this case is $\{x_1\}$.
+In the first case (on the left side) the reverse action will be isomorphic to itself, and the attractor is the set itself; however, in the second case, on the right, the inverse action is empty so that there is no attractor.
+If we consider the action on $\{x_0,x_1\}$ with the action of free monoid with one generator $i$, given by

+then the reverse action will be singleton with trivial action on it, so the attractor in this case is $\{x_1\}$.

-As a last remark we should note that Proposition \ref{invfinite} is not valid in the case when $A$ is infinite.
+As a last remark we should note that Lemma \ref{invfinite} is not valid in the case when $A$ is infinite.
 For example let $I\cong\bbN$ with a single generator $i$ and the set $A$ and the action of $I$ be as in the figure below

-Then the inverse action will be as follows:
+Then the reverse action will be as follows: